IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_Part2.md

         'retry_delay': dt.timedelta(minutes = 2)}

 ```
 Here comes the body of the DAG.
 The most headache will come from schedule_interval argument, especially if you need to run the dag for example each 15. day of the month at 2AM.
+Remember, that Airflow is using UTC timezone.
 To get some idea see the [documentation](https://airflow.apache.org/scheduler.html) and this [stack overflow discussion](https://stackoverflow.com/questions/35668852/how-to-configure-airflow-dag-to-run-at-specific-time-on-daily-basis)

 We will set this DAG with etl process every day.